dan-koller/Electron-ScreenRecorder/README.md

 ## What you need to do upfront:

-Change the webPreferences in your `index.js` to make your app run in electron v9 and newer:
+Change the webPreferences in your `index.js` to make your app run in Electron v9 and newer:

 #### For example: